Phalcode/gamevault-docs/docs/server-docs/setup.md

 - Add your games/zips here.

-## Method 4: Installing Without Containers
+### Method 4: Installing Without Containers

 If none of the methods above are suitable for you, you can also install Gamevault directly on your system without using containers.

 #### Prerequisites

 - Ensure Node is installed on your system (Check the required version in the first line of GameVaults Dockerfile).
 - Have a PostgreSQL server already running.
+(Or configure SQLITE later on)
 - Install necessary packages: `p7zip-full`, and `p7zip-rar` (or their equivalents in your distribution).
 - Install the far superior package manager PNPM using the command: `npm i -g pnpm`.